httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Verifying a Signature {#verify}

-Verification of an HTTP message signature is a process that takes as its input the message (including Signature and Signature-Input fields) and the requirements for the application.
+Verification of an HTTP message signature is a process that takes as its input the message context (including Signature and Signature-Input fields) and the requirements for the application.
 The output of the verification is either a positive verification or an error.

 In order to verify a signature, a verifier MUST follow the following algorithm: